EleutherAI/info/README.md

 A: Our biggest needs at the moment in the __compute__ department.
 If you or someone you know has access to large quantities of CPU, GPU, or TPU resources, send a message to Sid with more details.

+Q: *How does EleutherAI operate?*

+A: We currently have a flat structure, with each member responsible for keeping the project control information up to date.
+Each project has a leader and set of core contributors, so please speak to them first in the Discord if you want to participate.
+StellaAthena has taken on a leadership and coordination role, and has overall responsibility for the Documentation and Project Control systems.

 Q: *So . . . what's the deal with your logo?*

 A: In keeping with the theme, our logo and font are also AI-generated.